Riley Greene Preview, Player Props: Tigers vs. Guardians

 Riley Greene At The Plate

-- In 26 games this year (31.0%), Greene has picked up an RBI, and in five of those games (6.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 30.2% of his games this year, Greene has had at least one RBI.
+He's picked up more than one in 5.8% and driven in three or more of his team's runs in one contest.

-- In 40 of 84 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored in 41 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.